openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 subdirectory for each package.
 Apart from some advanced cases, the :term:`PACKAGES` and
 :term:`FILES` variables controls
 splitting.
-The ``PACKAGES`` variable lists all of the packages to be produced, while the ``FILES`` variable specifies which files to include in each package by using an override to specify the package.
+The :term:`PACKAGES` variable lists all of the packages to be produced, while the :term:`FILES` variable specifies which files to include in each package by using an override to specify the package.
 For example, ``FILES_${PN}`` specifies the files to go into the main package (i.e. the main package has the same name as the recipe and ``${``\ :term:`PN`\ ``}`` evaluates to the recipe name).
-The order of the ``PACKAGES`` value is significant.
-For each installed file, the first package whose ``FILES`` value matches the file is the package into which the file goes.
-Both the ``PACKAGES`` and ``FILES`` variables have default values.
+The order of the :term:`PACKAGES` value is significant.
+For each installed file, the first package whose :term:`FILES` value matches the file is the package into which the file goes.
+Both the :term:`PACKAGES` and :term:`FILES` variables have default values.
 Consequently, you might find you do not even need to set these variables in your recipe unless the software the recipe is building installs files into non-standard locations.